CoderCat55/HearMeMioConnect/README.md

 Your aim is to discuss the structure with me.
 I need you to be objective.
 You should use strategies like listing pros and cons of a situation and judge it according to my aim.

+ALWAYS READ THE RULES AND PROCESS ACCORDING TO THEM